---->

 - and as an explanation it maybe smacks of a mathematician's

-Harmonies and Geometries theories of Kepler which he abandoned ?
+Harmonies and Geometries theories of the early Kepler ?

 Albert Einstein's relativity universe explanation even he

-considered to be at least incomplete, and now it perhaps is chiefly
+considered to be at least incomplete.
+Support for it largely come

 claimed that Newton's ideas supported his own, though it may merely